 Schoolcraft College is Equity & Engagement team is committed to crafting a more inclusive community for all As our nation grapples with structural and systemic inequities, Schoolcraft College set out to develop a strategy to ensure that Diversity, Equity and Inclusion (DEI) are hallmarks of this transformative institution for generations to come.
-In October 2020.
-Schoolcraft College launched the DEI Task Force.
+In October 2020, Schoolcraft College launched the DEI Task Force.
 This strategic initiative is rooted in the traditions of Schoolcraft and provides a framework to support every member of the Schoolcraft community.
-This initiative includes strategic goals. new investments, comprehensive metrics and outcomes, as well as an institutional commitment to accountability and making sure that equity, diversity and inclusion are entrenched in every aspect of Schoolcraft College.
+This initiative includes strategic goals, new investments, comprehensive metrics and outcomes, as well as an institutional commitment to accountability and making sure that equity, diversity and inclusion are entrenched in every aspect of Schoolcraft College.
 "Its members are dedicated to integrating the concepts of Inclusion, Diversity, Equity, and Access (IDEA) into the College's operations.

-The Schoolcraft

-together to address the difficult conversations that have come center stage in the world." said Dr. Glenn Cerny, President of Schoolcraft College.
+The Schoolcraft community has come together to address the difficult conversations that have come center stage in the world," said Dr. Glenn Cerny, President of Schoolcraft College.

-community has come

 What are the IDEA Strategic Objectives?

 Strategic Objective 1 - Enhance Access and Success Strategic Objective 2 - Inclusive Teaching, Learning, and Scholarship Strategic Objective 3 - Cultural Engagement and Competency Strategic Objective 4 - Accountability and Responsibility Strategic Objective 5 - Fostering Community Enhancing access and success for students, faculty and staff belonging to historically excluded populations (e.g., - developmental education reform, closing the achievement gap, focus on hiring faculty from historically excluded populations, etc.) Devote resources, promote and incentivize practices that further enhance the teaching, learning and scholarship to ensure that the principles of equity, diversity and inclusion are essential components of a Schoolcraft educational experience.
 Promote active social and academic engagement to ensure that we center and amplify students' needs and voices by continuously elevating cultural and intercultural competency in and out of the classroom setting.
 Develop mechanisms to continuously assess institutional climate and promote responsibility to a socially responsible Schoolcraft College.
 Engage in practices that build relationships and partnerships to ensure the sustainability of Schoolcraft College within the greater Livonia community.

-For the complete DEI newsletter, visit schoolcraftconnection.com Page 22 | January 23, 2023 schoolcraftconnection.com DIVERSIONS
+For the complete DEI newsletter, visit schoolcraftconnection.com DIVERSIONS DOTS between 2 dots.
+(No diagonal lines allowed) If the line completes a square, the player then wrote their initials in the square and draws another line.
+The games ends when all the lines have been drawn & the player with the most squares is the winner!